 You can add any type of candy to this simple chocolate fudge, but I personally prefer the Cadbury Mini Eggs.
 Their universal appeal and pastel colors make them the perfect choice for a spring-themed dessert.

-When stored in a sealed container on the counter, chocolate fudge should last anywhere from two to four weeks.
+When stored in a sealed container, this Easter fudge should remain good for up to two to three weeks.

 Can you freeze fudge?